apache/storm/external/storm-kinesis/README.md

 acked will be called once the failed message was re-emitted and successfully acked by the spout.
 If it was failed by the spout failed will be called again

 #### `ZkInfo` zkInfo
 an object encapsulating information for zookeeper interaction.
-It has two constructors.
-Default no args constructor takes zkUrl as first argument which is a comma separated string of zk host and port, zkNode as second that will be used as the root node for storing committed sequence numbers, session timeout as third in milliseconds, connection timeout as fourth in milliseconds, commit interval as fifth in milliseconds for committing sequence numbers to zookeeper, retry attempts as sixth for zk client connection retry attempts, retry interval as seventh in milliseconds for time to wait before retrying to connect.
-Default constructor uses the values ["localhost:2181", "/kinesisOffsets", 20000, 15000, 10000L, 3, 2000]
+The constructor takes zkUrl as first argument which is a comma separated string of zk host and port, zkNode as second that will be used as the root node for storing committed sequence numbers, session timeout as third in milliseconds, connection timeout as fourth in milliseconds, commit interval as fifth in milliseconds for committing sequence numbers to zookeeper, retry attempts as sixth for zk client connection retry attempts, retry interval as seventh in milliseconds for time to wait before retrying to connect.

 #### `KinesisConnectionInfo` kinesisConnectionInfo
 an object that captures arguments for connecting to kinesis using kinesis client.
 It has a constructor that takes an implementation of `AWSCredentialsProvider`